Design

 inline image in article

-In Checkbot, you will see a green tick next to the connection.
-This means that the connection is valid and has passed all code-checks.
+In Checkbot, you will see a green tick next to the connection and the node box filled with green color.
+This means that the connection has passed all code-checks.
 In the Connection panel, you can also see a representation of the connection and a summary of the code-check results.

 inline image in article

-In the example below, you can see that both baseplate connections have passed their respective code-checks whilst the remaining connections are yet to be validated.
+In the example below, you can see that only one connection has passed the respective code-check while the remaining connections have yet to be designed.

 inline image in article